zarf-dev/zarf/examples/game/README.md

 <img align="right" alt="asciicast" src="https://asciinema.org/a/444679.svg?x-scenario=examples-game-scripted" height="256" />
 </a>

 Zarf is (at heart) a tool for making it easy to get software from _where you have it_ to _**where you need it**_&mdash;specifically, across an airgap.
-Since moving bits is so core to Zarf, this idea of a "ready-to-move group of software" has a specific name: the _package_.
+Since moving bits is so core to Zarf the idea of a "ready-to-move group of software" has a specific name&mdash;the _package_.

 All of the software a Zarf cluster runs is installed via package&mdash;for many reasons like versioning, auditability, etc&mdash;which means that if you want to run _**Doom**_ in your cluster you're going to have to build a package for it.